emqx/cloud-docs/en_US/vas/intranet-lb.md

 This feature is not available in the standard deployment
 :::

-Intranet load balancing is a service that distributes traffic on demand in the intranet, extending the throughput capacity of applications by distributing traffic to different back-end servers, and eliminating single points of failure in the system to improve the availability of applications.
+Intranet load balancing is a service that distributes traffic on demand in the internal network, extending the throughput capacity of applications by distributing traffic to different back-end servers, and eliminating single points of failure in the system to improve the availability of applications.

 Before start, you will need to complete the following actions:
 * Professional deployments (EMQX clusters) have been created on EMQX Cloud.